-Your Children and Exams: A Survival Guide for Parents
+Your Students and Exams: A Survival Guide for Families

-Your Children and Exams: A Survival Guide for Parents
+Your Students and Exams: A Survival Guide for Families

-Studying is a learned skill, and all children are going to do it a little differently.
-Some will get the most out of simply copying their textbook into a notebook.
-Others will be fine just reading over their class notes.
+A good support system is vital to student success year-round, but when it comes to preparing for testing or exams, extra support at home can go a long way.
+Studying is a learned skill, and everyone is going to do it a little differently.
+Some will get the most out of taking detailed notes on lectures and assigned reading into a notebook; others will benefit from reading over their class notes.
 Whichever method they prefer, what matters is encouraging your children to develop consistent and productive study habits so that they not only learn and retain information but also can recall it during their exams.

-If your children are about to start cramming for their midterm or end-of-semester exams, here are a few things every parent can do at home to help them become champion test-takers.
+If your children are about to start preparing for their end-of-semester exams or high-stakes tests, here are a few things every that can be done at home to help them become champion test-takers.

 1. Ban the all-nighter

 Your children may be too old for an official bedtime, but when exam times rolls around, it can be helpful to bring one back.
 Students today are faced with a lot of academic stress, especially when it comes to exams and final projects, and as a result, they may try to work through the night to study or complete an assignment.
 However, if your children are going to bed too late or staying up all night to work, they’re not doing themselves any favors.
-Sleep deprivation has all sorts of negative side effects—irritability, confusion, depressed mood, and forgetfulness to name just a few—that children definitely want to avoid if they have a big exam the next day!
-Instead, explain to your study bugs why it’s important that they get a good night’s rest (9 to 11 hours for elementary and middle schoolers, 8 to 10 hours for high schoolers), and then set a firm time for lights out.
+Sleep deprivation has many negative side effects—irritability, confusion, depressed mood, and forgetfulness to name just a few—that children definitely want to avoid if they have a big exam the next day.
+Instead, put as much of a buffer between screen time and bed time as possible(1 hour at least), encourage a good night’s rest (9 to 11 hours for elementary and middle schoolers, 8 to 10 hours for high schoolers), and then set a firm time for lights out.